ai4co/rl4co/README.md

 ---

+RL4CO has been accepted as an oral presentation at the [NeurIPS 2023 GLFrontiers Workshop](https://glfrontiers.github.io/)! 🎉

+---

 An extensive Reinforcement Learning (RL) for Combinatorial Optimization (CO) benchmark.
 Our goal is to provide a unified framework for RL-based CO algorithms, and to facilitate reproducible research in this field, decoupling the science from the engineering.